hphelion/documentation/cloudos/develop.quickstart-intro.md

 <li>Create and configure network services such as virtual load-balancers and configuration management services. </li>
 </ul>
 </td>
-<td> TOSCA: A standard means to describe the topology of applications along with dependent environments, services
+<td> <nobr>TOSCA: A standard means to describe the topology of applications</nobr> along with dependent environments, services
 and artifacts inside a single service template.
 TOSCA standard enables each customer to deploy and manage topologies against the capabilities offered by any cloud provider, regardless of the customer's infrastructure or service model.
 <br /> <br />